 There is no requirement to quarantine when traveling to the state of Illinois.

-All international arrivals to the US are required to present a negative PCR test, no older than 72 hours.
+All international arrivals to the US are required to present a negative PCR or Antigen test, no older than 72 hours.

 Public transportation in Illinois is operating.